bahramis/Geuvadis/README.md

 Results
 ---------------------------------------
-In the CEU population, With a p-value cutoff of 10e-6, 554 events are called significant.
+In the CEU population, with a p-value cutoff of 10e-6, 554 events are called significant.
-Comparing the events to previously published results from the lab, out of 620 significant events, There are 408 events common between two analyses.
+Comparing the events to previously published results from the lab, out of 620 significant events, there are 408 events common between two analyses.
 The p-values are in high correlation with each other:

 ![comparison](https://github.com/bahramis/Geuvadis/blob/master/figures/comparison.jpg)